sskToji/BMICalculator/README.md

 # BMICalculator
-Simple BMI Calculator made for school
+Simple BMI Calculator made for school using Windows Forms